dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 - A compile only dependency to Project Lombok, which will make our code look cleaner.
 - A compile dependency to [Spring Boot Web Starter](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-web), which facilitates the development of RESTful APIs and adds a transitive dependency to [Java Bean Validation](http://www.baeldung.com/javax-validation).
 - A compile dependency to Spring Data JPA, which gives us Hibernate.
-- A compile dependency to Liquibase, which will help us managing the database.
+- A compile dependency to Liquibase, which will help us manage the database.
 - A runtime dependency to [PostgreSQL JDBC Driver](https://jdbc.postgresql.org/), which will enable Hibernate to communicate with the database.

 ## Mapping Entities with JPA